 Like its brethren in the garden, potted parsley likes rich, moist soil.
 I use half garden soil and half starting mix, and fertilize with liquid fish emulsion.
 Potted parsley also seems to appreciate a little afternoon shade.

 Parsley goes to seed its second year

 All parsleys are biennials, forming a leafy plant their first growing season and sending up flower stalks their second.
-In my Zone 5-with-high-winds garden, my plants rarely survive the harsh winters.
+In my Zone 5 windy garden, my plants rarely survive the harsh winters.
 I have seen these pale yellow blossoms, similar to Queen Anne’s Lace, only a few times.
-Perhaps it’s time for me to try ‘Banquet’, a fine, curled variety recommended for wintering over.
+Perhaps it’s time for me to try ‘Banquet’, a fine, curled variety recommended for overwintering.

 Where winters are milder and parsley grows back early in the spring, fresh, albeit sparse, sprigs can be harvested.
 The plant’s main energy, however, will go to making seeds rather than leaves.
 Because it is the leaves that we’re after, it’s best to start anew each year with fresh plants.

 If any of your plants make it through the winter and you’ve got the room and the inclination, allow your overwintered parsley to bloom.
 The flowers attract beneficial garden insects such as parasitoid wasps.
 A further bonus is collecting enough seeds for the next year’s crop.

 A quick guide to growing parsley